revbayes/revbayes.github.io/tutorials/coalescent/index.md

 {:.instruction}

 If you want to turn back to this page, it is listed on the left as prerequisite in all the exercises.
-The exercise for heterochronous data is based on the exercises for homochronous data.
+The exercise for heterochronous data is based on the exercises for isochronous data.
 It aims at highlighting the changes you have to make when considering samples with different ages.
-It is therefore recommended to do the exercises for homochronous data first.
+It is therefore recommended to do the exercises for isochronous data first.

-The first five exercises work with homochronous data, the last one with heterochronous data:
+The first five exercises work with isochronous data, the last one with heterochronous data:
 1. [The constant coalescent model]({{base.url}}/tutorials/coalescent/constant)
 2. [The skyline model]({{base.url}}/tutorials/coalescent/skyline)
 3. [The Gaussian Markov Random Field (GMRF) model]({{base.url}}/tutorials/coalescent/GMRF)